Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 9. Appearance of interface and controls can be chosen and modified.

-## Embedded Database System

-1. Embedded derby which is free and open sources.
-2. Derby can run in embedded mode or in network mode(Only visible to processes of local host).
-3. User can access and modify MyBox internal data.
-4. User can define and use database tables, and execute SQL statements.

 ## Data Compatible

 1. Exported data are in common text formats, like txt/csv/xml/json/html.